 Our contemporary attention should rightly focus on the factors that influence everyone's health, where culture and creativity enable communities and citizens to consider themselves participants in a common venture.

-The arts and culture aren't being held up as a utopian palliative for all life's ills and the report acknowledges the need to remedy the deficit of useful evidence identified in Evidence Summary for Policy: The role of arts in improving health & wellbeing (2020), particularly around "research on arts and the prevention of mental illness in children and adults, including whether arts engagement at different stages of the lifespan is associated with lower risk of incidence of depression, anxiety or other mental illnesses."14
+The arts and culture aren't being held up as a utopian palliative for all life's ills, and A Social Glue acknowledges the need to remedy the deficit of useful evidence identified in Evidence Summary for Policy: The role of arts in improving health & wellbeing (2020).
+This is particularly the case around the "research on arts and the prevention of mental illness in children and adults, including whether arts engagement at different stages of the lifespan is associated with lower risk of incidence of depression, anxiety or other mental illnesses".14

-Cultural policy and the post-Covid priorities of funding bodies and think tanks offer Greater Manchester a myriad of opportunity.
-The introduction to Arts Council England's (ACE) new Ten-Year Strategy sets out a vision for a nation of creative people who experience high quality culture but where culture fosters community, is made by and with communities, and is just as present in village halls and the streets where we live as it is in arts centres.
-ACE's renewed vision states that "by 2030, we want England to be a country in which the creativity of each of us is valued and given the chance to flourish, and where every one of us has access to a remarkable range of high-quality cultural experience."
-This is a vision which talks directly to Greater Manchester's ambitious Cultural and Creative Strategy; Grown in Greater Manchester.
-Known Around The World (2019), which prioritises: generating the conditions for creativity to flourish, enriching the lives of all our people through engagement with the culture and heritage of Greater Manchester, and celebrating, protecting and developing Greater Manchester's unique culture, heritage strengths, assets, and ecology and the strategy explicitly champions the role of culture in improving health and wellbeing.
+Cultural policy and the post-Covid priorities of funding bodies and think tanks offer Greater Manchester myriad opportunities.
+The introduction to Arts Council England's (ACE) ten-year strategy sets out a vision for a nation of creative people who experience high-quality culture and where culture fosters community, is made by and with communities and is just as present in village halls and the streets where we live as it is in arts centres.
+ACE's renewed vision states that "by 2030, we want England to be a country in which the creativity of each of us is valued and given the chance to flourish, and where every one of us has access to a remarkable range of high-quality cultural experience".15 This is a vision which speaks directly to Greater Manchester's ambitious culture strategy, Grown in Greater Manchester.
+Known Around The World (2019),16 which prioritises generating the conditions for creativity to flourish; enriching the lives of all our people through engagement with the culture and heritage of Greater Manchester's unique culture, heritage, assets and ecology.
+The strategy explicitly champions the role of culture in improving health and wellbeing.

-The narrative of A Social Glue offers a unique platform to spearhead a change in the cultural agenda, from one where Arts and Health is focused on ill health and deficit to one where human creativity is seen as a liberating social asset and a means to effecting individual and communal change.
-It warns too, of the dangers of the arts being seen as a blunt instrumental tool, acknowledging the nuance and complexity that creativity opens up.
-A Social Glue suggests that crucially, we need to support artists, activists and those working in health and social care to develop their skills to respond to this agenda and have increased opportunities to network.
-Greater Manchester certainly has the spirit and drive to make this happen, building on its arts and heath lineage and rich cultural and heritage sectors; the time has never felt more appropriate to connect the strands of health with social and civic life.
+A Social Glue offers a unique platform from which to spearhead a change in creative health, from a situation in which arts and health is focused on ill health and deficit to one in which human creativity is seen as a liberating social asset and a means of effecting individual and communal change.
+It warns of the dangers of the arts being seen as a blunt instrument, acknowledging the nuance and complexity opened up by creativity.
+A Social Glue suggests that, crucially, we need to support artists, activists and those working in health and social care to develop their skills to respond to this agenda.
+Greater Manchester certainly has the spirit and drive to make this happen, building on its renowned arts and heath lineage and rich arts and heritage sectors.
+The time has never felt more appropriate to connect the strands of health with social and civic life.